ai-1st/atomic-dynamodb/README.md

 Optional attributes:

 - `data` (String): JSON stringified data
-- `version` (String): Used for optimistic locking
+- `version` (String): Used for optimistic locking (only on lock items)
 - `ttl` (Number): Time-to-live in epoch seconds

 ## Optimistic Locking

 The library uses optimistic locking to prevent race conditions in atomic operations.
 Here's how it works:

-1. Lock objects are stored separately from the actual items
+1. Lock objects are stored separately from the actual items using different sort keys
 2. Each lock object has a version that's updated on every atomic operation
 3. The `setAtomic` method requires both the item to update and its corresponding lock
 4. If the lock's version has changed since it was read, the operation fails with a `RaceCondition` error